-You may earn a graduate certificate or a Master of Science in Cyber Operations.
-For the graduate certificate program, see p.
-165.
+You may earn a Master of Science in Cyber Operations.

 Master of Science in Cyber Operations

 The graduate program in cyber operations is an interdisciplinary technical program designed to provide the knowledge, skills, and abilities required to successfully perform critical cyber operations tasks.
 Based on the content and curriculum recommendations by the National Centers of Academic Excellence in Cyber Operations (CAE-CO), the program responds to a growing national need driven by increasing threats of global cyberwarfare, for cyber professionals with advanced training in both defensive cybersecurity and offensive cyber actions.